 Unlike drink packages on many other cruise lines, Norwegian’s Free Open Bar doesn’t include specialty coffees or bottled water.
 You also can’t use it for fresh-squeezed juices, room service, minibar items, and a few other exceptions.
 (Many of these restrictions are lifted on Pride of America sailings in Hawai‘i.)

-Be sure to factor this into your budget when deciding if open bar is right for you.
+Be sure to factor this into your budget when deciding if the open bar is right for you.

 Read more: Is a Cruise Drinks Package Worth It?

 Free Specialty Dining: what you need to know

 Although all of Norwegian’s ships have plenty of dining options included in your cruise fare, eating at one of their specialty restaurants can be a treat.